Toucdev/Toucdev/README.md

 - 👋 Hi, I’m @Toucdev (Toucan)
-- 👀 I’m interested in most aspects about computer programing, also interested in Blender and 3d design.
+- 👀 I’m interested in most aspects about computer programing.
-- ✏️ I’m currently learning @Roblox lua and Python
+- ✏️ I’m currently learning luau on @Roblox and CSS/HTML/JS
-- 💞️ Will collaborate on anything Python related
+- 💞️ Will collaborate on anything Python related and basic web development things
 - 🐦 You can reach me on Twitter (in my bio)

 <!---